Let's learn about whales and dolphins!

 Watch our video and learn about the cool marine creatures that live in the Gulf of Maine!

-Topics have included baleen, species spotlights, photo identification of humpbacks, biomimicry, introduction to policy, and more!
+Topics have included baleen, species spotlights, photo identification of humpbacks, biomimicry, story book readings, crafts, mythbuster sessions, introduction to policy, and more!

 For additional educational fun, you can download some correlating worksheets.